KKhushhalR2405/BatheShathe/README.md

 # BatheShathe
-Social Media Clone app using Django
+Social Networking site for Space Enthusiast using Django